kushg18/neo4j-efficient-subgraph-matching/README.md

 ### About ###
 -----------------------------
-This project is about learning and implementing algorithm to perform ***CPI construction*** and also perform efficient subgraph matching using the CPI.
-This postpones the cartesian product that takes place while searching for nodes with it's relationships in the huge target graph by reducing the target graph based on the requirements of the given subgraph.
+This project is about learning and implementing an algorithm to perform ***CPI construction*** and also perform efficient subgraph matching using the CPI.
+This postpones the cartesian product that takes place while searching for nodes with its relationships in the huge target graph by reducing the target graph based on the requirements of the given subgraph.

 ### Technology Stack ###
 -----------------------------